-If the operator has been farming a long time, his equipment and breeding stock may be 'depreciated out', meaning he did not claim any on his 2006 taxes.
+If the operator has been farming a long time, his equipment and breeding stock may be 'depreciated out', meaning he did not claim any depreciation on his 2009 taxes.
 If this is the case, make a note explaining the situation.

 If the operation is a partnership, include the amount claimed by partners.
-DO NOT enter the CURRENT VALUE of depreciable assets.
+DO NOT enter the CURRENT VALUE of depreciable assets in this cell.